readyforchaos/MS-Dynamics-CRM-plugin/README.md

-# Website to Microsoft Dynamics CRM API Demo
+# Microsoft Dynamics CRM API Plugin Demo
 This is a CRM plugin demo with a demosite; Konfekt AS